open-telemetry/opentelemetry-collector-contrib/exporter/fileexporter/README.md

 Exporter supports the following features：

-+ Support for writing pipeline data to a JSON file.
++ Support for writing pipeline data to a file.

 + Support for rotation of telemetry files.

-The data is written in.[Protobuf JSON encoding](https://developers.google.com/protocol-buffers/docs/proto3#json). using [OpenTelemetry protocol](https://github.com/open-telemetry/opentelemetry-proto).